tzutoo/AmpyFin/README.md

 - Downloads NASDAQ-100 tickers and stores them in MongoDB.
 - Updates algorithm scores and rankings every 120 seconds (adjustable based on user).

+### 🏋️ training_client.py

+**Objective**: Allows users to train a simulator from scratch, test the simulator, and update their simulator from local to database.

+**Features**:

+- Training using parameters given by control.py
+- Testing using parameters given by control.py
+- Option to push trained rank model into MongoDB

 ### 📜 strategies/*

 **Objective**: Defines various trading strategies.
 Houses strategies like mean reversion, momentum, and arbitrage.